Fernaniii/FernandoJoseBootcamp/README.md

 git rm -r --cached [name of the folder]

 ```
+> [!NOTE]
+>Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 HOW TO MAKE readme.md BEAUTIFUL look [Format readme.md](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-journey in learning [GITHUB and GIT] (FernandoJoseBootcamp/journal.txt)
+journey in learning [GITHUB and GIT] (../FernandoJoseBootcamp/journal.txt)